hieu6/curioushieu/content/post/questions-to-ask-interviewers.md

 ---
 ## the team

-- what percentage of your sales team regularly hit quota?
+- what percentage of your sales team regularly hits quota?
-- what sales enablement or automations do you have in place?
+- what sales enablement process or automations do you have in place?
 - how does the team stay accountable to goals while working remote?
 - where do you hope your department will be in a year? what is currently blocking you from getting there?